geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Okay.
 Some symbolic stuff for us, like us.
 Hi, can you hear me?
 Yes.

 ##### **Sieds Lykles** [[01:03:11](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3791)]
 Yeah, so I updated the PR that George had merged this week and then reverted.
 And it is now also reducing the right output.
 Basically what happened is I fixed one bug and then there was another bug.
-It was like, that was a sign and so after fixing the first error, I decided to produce the wrong output which...
+It was like, that was a sign and so after fixing the first error, I decided to produce the wrong output which..

 ##### **Geohot** [[01:03:41](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3821)]
 Yeah.
 Fixed now.